Li Chaoyi

 Li Chaoyi (李朝义 (李朝義, Lǐ Cháoyì); 1934 – 11 August 2018) was a Chinese neurobiologist.
-He was an academician of the Chinese Academy of Sciences and was a member of the Communist Party of China.
+He was an academician of the Chinese Academy of Sciences and was a member of the Chinese Communist Party.

 Biography

 Li was born in Chongqing in 1934.
 He graduated from China Medical University and Fudan University.

 Li was a visiting scientist at Max Planck Institute for Biophysical Chemistry, Princeton University, KU Leuven, McGill University, Kyushu Institute of Technology, and Centre national de la recherche scientifique.
 He was a part-time professor at Fudan University, University of Science and Technology of China, Huazhong University of Science and Technology, Jinan University and the Third Military Medical University.

 In 1999 he was elected a member of the council of International Brain Research Organization (IBRO).

 On August 11, 2018, Li died of illness in Shanghai.